 This price range is a real sweet spot for Chelsea boots.
 This is where you’ll find really well-crafted boots that will last you multiple seasons, but at the same time, their price tags aren’t enormous.

-#4: New Republic Harvey Leather Chelsea Boot
+New Republic Sonoma Chelsea Boot

 New Republic gets a lot of buzz for their affordable boots, and there are good reasons for that.
 Their Chelseas are surprisingly nice for the price, and they look great to boot (sorry).